ImEldie/groepswerk-MealMagic/src/app/services/api-requests/api-requests-readme.md

 ## 3) Provide the function with Variables
 The api-request functions require some inputs to work.
-#### A) GET-Request Inputs: Only requires the endpoint, also accepts an ID for specific-calls.
+#### A) GET-Request Inputs: Only requires the endpoint, optionally accepts an ID for specific-calls.
 ```ts
 //getFromApi(endpoint: string, id: number);
 this.api.getFromApi('/ingredients');